pranaysahith/k8-reverse-proxy/stable-src/README.md

 wget -O c-icap/Glasswall-Rebuild-SDK-Evaluation/Linux/Library/libglasswall.classic.so https://raw.githubusercontent.com/filetrust/Glasswall-Rebuild-SDK-Evaluation/master/Linux/Library/libglasswall.classic.so # Get latest evaluation build of GW Rebuild engine
 ```

-1. If you are deploying the proxy for other websites, tweak subfilter.sh to rewrite URLs in backend response in the following format
+1. If you are deploying the proxy for other websites, tweak `subfilter.sh` to rewrite URLs in backend response in the following format
+   You can modify the file using `nano subfilter.sh`, save and exit using`CTRL+X`, then `Y`

 ```bash
 SUBFILTER=( PATTERN_TO_MATCH1,PATTERN_REPLACE1 PATTERN_TO_MATCH2,PATTERN_REPLACE2 )